tyler-technologies-oss/forge-design-system/docs/components/page/filter-sidesheet/filter-sidesheet.md

 ## Responsive

-By default, the filter sidesheet displays on the right.
+By default, the filter sidesheet displays on the left.

 ### 1. Default